+Non-Duty Days

-Non-Duty/Vacation Days Policy DED (LOCAL)
+Policy DED (REGULATION)

-Professional, paraprofessional, and auxiliary employees in positions normally requiring 12 months of service shall have unscheduled non-duty days, which shall be the days remaining in the year after holidays and scheduled duty days have been satisfied.
-The total number of non-duty days may vary from year to year depending on the school calendar.
+Professional and para-professional employees normally requiring 12 months of service shall be awarded Days Off (classified as nonduty).
+Days Off are days which remain after holidays and scheduled duty days have been satisfied.
+The number of awarded non-duty days varies year-to-year depending on the work calendar, and is not considered paid leave.